siuyin/touch-mkl05z32x4/README.md

  For more details see: https://community.nxp.com/thread/390760

+Do not try to debug by single-stepping through TSS_task.
+It has to run multiple times to average touch sense values.

 ## Touch Sensing Library
 This code uses the Freescale touch sensing library provided by Freescale Processor Expert.